phsantosjr/python-algorithms/README.md

 - array
 - sequence of number for o to number (n)

-Python bult-in function to sum numbers in a iterable:
+Python built-in function to sum numbers in a iterable:
 [Doc](https://docs.python.org/3/library/functions.html#sum)
 ```
 sum(iterable)